 This is a comprehensive and continuously updated list that we gathered of all games that use controversial kernel-level anti-cheat software and the developers and publishers behind them.
-The most popular third-party kernal-level anti-cheat software are EasyAntiCheat, PunkBuster, Battleye, and Xigncode3.
+The most popular third-party software are EasyAntiCheat, PunkBuster, BattlEye, nProtect GameGuard, and Xigncode3.
 Some developers opt for their own proprietary software like Riot’s Vanguard.
 Others like that of Valve’s VAC or Blizzard’s Warden aren’t included because they don’t operate on the kernel level.

 We should point out that Denuvo has come up with its own kernel-level anti-cheat software and this should not be confused with their popular DRM anti-tamper software.
 Doom Eternal was the first game to implement this and an update was later released removing it due to backlash from gamers.
 For the sake of completeness we also included ESEA’s and FaceIT’s implementations, but it should be noted these are not used by the developers of the games and are for competitive purposes.

-As games add or remove kernel-level anti-cheat software we will adapt this list accordingly.
+As games add, remove, or switch kernel-level anti-cheat software we will adapt this list accordingly.

 PunkBuster you might remember from way back when some of us were playing Battlefield on GameSpy servers.
 It has had its own share of controversy in its days and dropped in popularity since then.
-That said it still bundled in more games than BattlEye, another emerging software, at 57 versus 37.
+That said it’s still bundled in more games than BattlEye, another emerging software, at 52 versus 41.

-The most obscure of the third-party software is XIGNCODE3 with 7 games.
+nProtect GameGuard is popular in the Korean gaming market.
+The developer INCA Internet states upwards of 330 games use it however this is difficult to verify as no specific game information is provided.
+The most obscure of the third-party software is XIGNCODE3 with 4 games.
 You can find this software mostly in titles made by Korean developers.

 The newest of the bunch and the one with arguably the most drama is Riot’s Vanguard software used in Valorant and possibly League of Legends in the near future.
 Amongst controversy, Riot later made it possible to disable Vanguard while you aren’t playing Valorant, but it has to be on when you do want to play.
 Additionally it put out a bounty of upwards of $100,000 for anyone that can “demonstrate practical exploits leveraging the Vanguard kernel driver.”